Mu0n/NanoMac/NanoMacTracker/README.md

 output it needs to be updated exactly once per frame, preferrably in the VBL interrupt at 60Hz.
 The second thing that needs to happen is that the tunes to be played have to be recalculated every 20ms.
 This should thus happen at 50Hz.
-For now this is also done in the VBL interrupt but skipped one out of six interrupt calls resuling in a rather uneven 50Hz rate.
-This works but is not perfect and may the the culprit of some noises and clicks here and there.

 The entore playback takes place inside the VBL interrupt and takes up around 80% of the available CPU time leaving less than 20% for